-Exodus 12:1-14

-LESSON: PASSOVER February 7, 2016

-INTRODUCTION:
+PITWM VERSE BY VERSE EXODUS 12:1-14 LESSON: THE PASSOVER --October 27, 2019

+HISTORY/ SYNOPSIS:

-Chapter 11:1-10 - This chapter introduces plague number 10 for Egypt that would overwhelm Pharaoh and cause him to surrender to Moses, the man sent by God to free the Israelites.
-The Lord speaks and tells Moses that He will bring one last plague upon Egypt and Pharaoh will force them out.
+CHAPTER 11:1-10 - This chapter introduces plague number 10 for Egypt that would overwhelm Pharaoh and cause him to surrender to Moses, the man sent by God to free the Israelites.
+This is where the Lord speaks and informs Moses that He will bring one last plague upon Egypt and Pharaoh will force them out.
 They are to ask their neighbors for silver and gold objects.
-At this point the Egyptians showed great favor toward the Israelites.
-Pharaoh's servants and his people respected Moses and thought him to be very great in the land of Egypt! (vv.1-3).
+And at this point the Egyptians will show great favor toward the Israelites.
+Pharaoh's servants and his people respected Moses and thought him to be very great in the land of Egypt!
+(11:1-3).

-Moses speaks to Pharaoh once more time and proceeds to tell him "Thus saith the Lord, About midnight will I go out into the midst of Egypt: And all the first-born in the land of Egypt will die, from the first-born of Pharaoh that sitteth upon his throne, even unto the first-born of the maidservant that is behind the mill: and all the first-born of beasts" (11:4-5).
+Moses speaks to Pharaoh one more time and proceeds to tell him "Thus saith the Lord, About midnight will I go out into the midst of Egypt: And all the first-born in the land of Egypt will die, from the first-born of Pharaoh that sitteth upon his throne, even unto the first-born of the maidservant that is behind the mill: and all the first-born of beasts" (11:4-5).
 This was Moses' last plea to Pharaoh to hear the Word of the Lord.
-Pharaoh's heart was so hard, but in the end he would hear the cries of his people throughout the land of Egypt at midnight when their first-born would die along with his first-born.
-However, God says that it would be quiet for the children of Israel; not even the tongue of a dog would bark at that time (vv.4-7).
+Pharaoh's heart was so hard, but in the end, at midnight, he would hear the cries of his people throughout the land of Egypt when their first-born would die along with his first-born.
+However, God says that it would be quiet for the children of Israel; not even the tongue of a dog would bark at that time (11:4-7).

 God wants Pharaoh to know that He would make a distinction; a difference between the Israelites and the Egyptians!
 Moses explains that Pharaoh's servants will be running and bowing, and begging for all the Israelites to get out!
-Moses left from the sight of Pharaoh very angry, but God had caused Pharaoh's heart to be hard.
-God didn't force Pharaoh to reject Him rather He gave Him every opportunity to change his mind, but his pride got in the way.
-Moses and Aaron had done all these wonderful signs but Pharaoh refused to listen or give in (vv.8-10).
+Then Moses left from the sight of Pharaoh who was very angry, but God had caused Pharaoh's heart to be hard.
+God didn't force Pharaoh to reject Him, rather He gave Him every opportunity to change his mind, but his pride got in the way.
+Moses and Aaron had done all these wonderful signs, but Pharaoh refused to listen or give in (11:8-10).

-LESSON: I. THE PASSOVER'S SETTING Exodus 12:1-2
+LESSON: I. THE TIME OF THE PASSOVER EXODUS 12:1-2

-12:1 And the Lord spake unto Moses and Aaron in the land of Egypt saying,- This might had been a devastating blow to both Moses and Aaron after seeing the hardness of Pharaoh's heart, but the Lord begins to speak to them in the land of Egypt to allow them to know what is about to happen and what is to be instituted.
+12:1 And the Lord spake unto Moses and Aaron in the land of Egypt saying,-This might have been a devastating blow to both Moses and Aaron after seeing the hardness of Pharaoh's heart, but the Lord begins to speak to them in the land of Egypt to allow them to know what is about to happen, and what God will institute.

 12:2 This month shall be unto you the beginning of months: it shall be the first month of the year to you.
 The events of the plagues and the exodus (mass departure), in this month are going to be so significant in the lives of the Israelites.
-It will set as a precedence identifying them as an emerging nation commemorating the beginning of the Jewish year.
-The month they come out of Egypt will become for them the first month of the year or the new beginning in the lives of the Jews.
+It will set as a precedence identifying them as an emerging nation, commemorating the beginning of the Jewish year-the month they come out of Egypt.
+It will become the first month of the year or the new beginning of months in the lives of the Jews.

 II.
-THE PASSOVER SACRIFICE Exodus 12:3-7
+THE SELECTION OF THE PASSOVER LAMB EXODUS 12:3-5